 There is no direct public transport service to Culross.
 Catch a train to Dunfermline and then change to the local bus service to complete your journey (8, 8a, 8b).

 Kelpies of Falkirk

 To view iconic equine sculptures

 Now for something completely different.

-On the face of it, Falkirk, situated in the Firth Valley midway between Edinburgh and Glasgow, might seem an unlikely contender for a day trip from Edinburgh.
+On the face of it, Falkirk might seem an unlikely contender for a day trip from Edinburgh.
 But the arrival of the Kelpies in 2014 has put this industrial town firmly on the map.

 Created by the artist Andy Scott, the Kelpies attract tourists from across the globe.
-Take a Kelpie Tour to get inside a Kelpie and to learn about their history and the vision behind the creation of these sculptures.
+Take a Kelpie Tour to get inside a Kelpie and learn about its history and the vision behind the creation of these sculptures.

-The Kelpies are housed in The Helix, a parkland providing activities also offers around 500km of cycle paths, walking, watersports and a visitor centre.
+The Kelpies are housed in The Helix, a parkland with around 500km of cycle paths, walking, watersports and a visitor centre.

 Getting from Edinburgh to The Kelpies of Falkirk by train and bus